RayTracing/raytracing.github.io/README.md

 ### Implementations in Other Languages
-The _Ray Tracing in One Weekend_ series has a long history of implementations in other programming languages (see [_Implementations in Other Languages_][implementations]), and across all three primary operating systems.
+The _Ray Tracing in One Weekend_ series has a long history of implementations in other programming languages (see [_Implementations in Other Languages_][implementations]), and across different operating systems.
 Feel free to add your own implementation to the list!

 ### Branches
-The `master` branch contains the latest released assets.
+The `master` branch contains the latest released (and live) assets.
 All ongoing development, with all of the latest changes, can be found in the `dev-patch`, `dev-minor`, and `dev-major` branches.
 We try to keep CHANGELOG.md up to date, so you can easily browse what's new in each development branch.

 Building and Running